deviodigital/delivery-fees-for-woocommerce/README.txt

 4. Order details in WordPress dashboard with "Delivery" instead of "Shipping"

 == Changelog ==

+= 1.6.0 =
+*   Updated code for PHP 8.0 compatibility in multiple files throughout the plugin
+*   Updated text strings for localization for translations found in the `languages` folder

 = 1.5.1 =
 *   Added new German translation in `languages/dfwc-de_DE.pot`